ryan-roemer/loose-bits/_posts/2012-09-30-responsive-web-design-twitter-bootstrap.md

   <p />
 </div>

-The rest of the site has a few other adjustments in mobile view mode.
-Overall, Bootstrap, mostly just works in the different views and I'm pretty happy with the end result.
+The rest of the website has a few other adjustments in mobile view mode, nearly all of which auto-magically happen without any further tweaks to Bootstrap configuration or JavaScript hacking.

+At the end of the day, I'm pretty happy with the Bootstrap development experience and the end result for my website.
-However, like any web framework under active development, there are still a few kinks that I'm working out (mostly in JavaScript land - like buttons disappearing), and you do sacrifice some browser compatibility.
-Ultimately, for anyone looking at the fastest path to reliable and intuitive responsive web site, I would definitely recommend looking at Twitter Bootstrap.
+Like any web framework under active development, there are still a few gotcha's - like some losss of browser compatibility and weird JavaScript bugs (e.g., my navigation buttons sometimes disappear).
+But, ultimately, for anyone searching for the fastest path to a reliable and intuitive responsive web site, I would definitely recommend looking at Twitter Bootstrap.

 [bootstrap]: http://twitter.github.com/bootstrap/
 [build]: https://github.com/twitter/bootstrap